Praz-3/wallet-management/README.md

 To deploy the PostgreSQL database and the microservices, follow these steps:

 1. **Set Up PostgreSQL**:
-  - Use the following command to start a PostgreSQL container:
+  - Use the following command to create the image:
     ```bash
     docker build -t crypto-db .
     ```